jmce22/pands-project/README.md

 ## Summary of each variable

 Using pandas, we can generate various summary statistics of the data contained in a pandas Dataframe object.
+Before I did this, however, I wanted to make sure that the DataFrame had been created properly and that I could be confident that I could use it to generate summary statistics.
+To be reassured, I printed the first five rows, a random five rows and the last five rows of the DataFrame.
+This allowed me to see that the headings are applied correctly, that the index ranges from 0 to 149 (and therefore contains 150 values) and that the contents of the DataFrame seem to be a full 5 x 150 array.

-One way of doing this is to use methods to generate individual summary statistics for the columns of numerical data in the Dataframe: examples include the .mean() and .max() methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the dataframe.
+One way of compiling summary statistics for a DataFrame is to use seperate methods to generate seperate individual summary statistics for the columns of numerical data in the DataFrame: examples include the .mean() and .max() methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the DataFrame.

-It is possible, however, to produce numerous summary statistics with one command by using the *.describe()* method.
+It is possible, however, to produce multiple summary statistics with one command by using the *.describe()* method.
 I used this method here, where I looked for summary statistics for:
 1. each of the four measured traits ('sepal width', 'sepal length', 'petal width' and 'petal length') for all of the flowers as a group (sample size = 150), and
 2. each of the four measured traits for *each* variety of Iris flower (3 groups each of sample size = 50).